OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 PivotTables let you analyze large collections of data faster.
 With their power comes complexity.
 The Office Scripts APIs let you customize a PivotTable to suit your needs, but the scope of the API set makes getting started a challenge.
 This article demonstrates how to perform common PivotTable tasks and explains important classes and methods.

 > [!NOTE]
-> To better understand context for the terms used by the APIs, please read Excel's PivotTable documentation first.
+> To better understand context for the terms used by the APIs, read Excel's PivotTable documentation first.
 Start with [Create a PivotTable to analyze worksheet data](https://support.microsoft.com/office/a9a84538-bfe9-40a9-a8e9-f99134456576).

 ## Object model